Sathyathinte Nizhalil

 Sathyathinte Nizhalil is 1975 Malayalam-language film directed by Babu Nandancode.
-The story was written by P. Shanmugham with dialogue and screenplay by Sreekumaran Thampi.
+The story was written by Prema Shanmugham with dialogue and screenplay by Sreekumaran Thampi.
 Playback singers were Ambili, K. J. Yesudas and P. Susheela, and actors were Sudheer, K. P. Ummer, Ushanandini, Bahadoor, Pappu, Thikkurisi Sukumaran Nair, Philomina, Janardanan and Kunchan.

 Malayalam actor Sudheer won the 1975 "Best Actor Award" from the Kerala State Government for his role in the film.
+This was P.S.
+Nivas's first film as an independent cinematographer.